mpc-bioinformatics/macproqc-helpers/example_configurations/README.md

 # Files in this folder

-## mcquac_params.json

-Central configuration file for McQuaC.

-This json dictionary holds central settings for the pipeline, which will be parsed for the spectrum identification as well as for the quantification.

-The following parameters are supported:

-### comet
-The value is a dict, all key-value pairs of the dict are passed to the comet parameters in the `comet.params`, like `"fragment_bin_tol": 0.02`.
-Some of these parameters (like `peptide_mass_tolerance_upper`) are also used for the feature detection.

-### labelled_mods
-The value is a dict, interpreted as the (fixed) modifications (`comet.params` style) which are added to the identification for the "labelled search", if this is activated.

 ## spike-ins.csv

 This is a custom format for this QC-Workflow.
 Which gives us the information which PSMs in the identification have/can be found to also extract the XICs from.